youldash/iOS/Day 3/README.md

 * When prompted for options, type `GRAbstractEnumerable` as the class name.
 Make sure SceneKit's base `SKNode` class is selected for subclassing from. `GRAbstractEnumerable` is a base class from which all enumerable object facades are derived.

 > **Pro Tip:** The `SKNode` class represents a fundamental building block of our Scene Graph rendering content.
-Because our visible objects will visualized as Nodes and Edges of a typical Graph structure, we may well expect to enumerate them, using an enumerable (container) reference type that matches their base `SKNode` type.
+Because our visible objects will be exclusively visualized as Nodes and Edges, we may well expect to enumerate them, using an enumerable (container) reference type that matches their base `SKNode` type.
 See the [SKNode Class Reference](https://developer.apple.com/library/ios/documentation/SpriteKit/Reference/SKNode_Ref/) for more information on how to properly use it in your SpriteKit projects.

 * Choose "Objective-C" from the Language pop-up menu, like so:
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise6.0.14.png" width="100%" /></div>